mikekap/wink-mqtt-rs/README.md

 First you need to have root on your wink hub.
 [This tutorial](https://www.mattcarrier.com/post/hacking-the-winkhub-part-1/) has instructions on how to root your hub.
 If you, like me, don't want to buy a UART->USB dongle, you can use the UART port on a Raspberry PI (since both UARTs are 3.3V).
 This worked for me, but I make no guarantees otherwise.

-Once you have root on your hub, run the following command from your root shell:
+Once you have root on your hub, run the following command on your wink hub:

 ```bash
 curl -L --cacert /etc/ssl/certs/ca-certificates.crt https://github.com/mikekap/wink-mqtt-rs/releases/latest/download/wink-mqtt-rs.tar.gz | tar -C / -zxvf - && /opt/wink-mqtt-rs/setup.sh